Yeovil people

 Land Holdings

-These are the land holdings of William Hooper Masters as listed in the 1846 Tithe Apportionment.
+These are the land holdings of William Hooper Masters the Younger, as listed in the 1846 Tithe Apportionment.
 Parcel 371 'House & Garden' was the corner plot at the junction of South Street and Hendford and included all the buildings including the Butcher's Arms.

 Owner